-- 1. To understand concepts of Managerial Accounting - 2.
-To enhance the practical application for managerial decision making - 3.
-To develop the students skill to analyse the Financial statements
+- 1. To understand concepts of Managerial Accounting; - 2.
+The practical application for managerial decision making and how - 3.
+To develop the skills to analyse the Financial statements

-UNIT I: Introduction to accounting: Management accounting as an area of accounting; objective, nature, and scope of financial accounting, cost accounting and management accounting; Management accounting and managerial decisions; Management accounts position role and responsibilities.
+UNIT I: Nature, and scope of financial accounting, cost accounting and management accounting; Management accounting and managerial decisions; Management accounts position role and responsibilities.
+Responsibility accounting; Responsibility centre, cost centre, profit centre and investment Centre; Problem in transfer pricing; objective and determinants of responsibility centre.

-UNIT II: Accounting Plan and Responsibility: meaning and significance of Responsibility accounting; Responsibility centre, cost centre, profit centre and investment Centre; Problem in transfer pricing; objective and determinants of responsibility centre.
-Budgeting: definition of budget; Essentials of budgeting, types of budgets- functiona masters etc., Fixed and flexible budgetary control; Zero base budgeting performance budgeting.
+UNIT II: Budgeting: definition of budget; Essentials of budgeting, types of budgets- functiona masters etc., Fixed and flexible budgetary control; Zero based budgeting - performance budgeting.

-UNIT III: Standard costing and variance Analysis: standard costing as a control technique; setting of standards and their revision; Variance analysis - meaning and importance kinds of variance and their uses -material Labour and overhead variance; Disposal of variances; Relevance of variance budgeting to budgeting and standard costing.
+UNIT III: Standard costing and variance Analysis: standard costing as a control technique; setting of standards and their revision; Variance analysis - meaning and importance kinds of variance and their uses -material, labour and overhead variance; Disposal of variances; Relevance of variance budgeting to budgeting and standard costing.